girder/girder/docs/external-web-clients.rst

 Using Girder Register and Login UI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To user Girder UI components, you will need Bootstrap and Girder CSS in your HTML:
+To use Girder UI components, you will need Bootstrap and Girder CSS in your HTML:

 .. code-block:: html